Europe backs expansion of Pfizer's Belgium facility making COVID-19 vaccine

-(Reuters) - The European health regulator on Tuesday recommended the approval of additional manufacturing and filling lines at Pfizer’s site in Puurs, Belgium, which makes its COVID-19 vaccine.
+The European health regulator on Tuesday recommended the approval of additional manufacturing and filling lines at Pfizer's (PFE.N) site in Puurs, Belgium, which makes its COVID-19 vaccine.

-The recommendation is expected to "have a significant and immediate impact on the supply of Comirnaty, the COVID-19 vaccine developed by BioNTech and Pfizer, in the European Union," the European Medicines Agency said here.
+The recommendation is expected to "have a significant and immediate impact on the supply of Comirnaty, the COVID-19 vaccine developed by BioNTech (22UAy.DE) and Pfizer, in the European Union," the European Medicines Agency said.

 The bloc is on track to meet its goal of inoculating 70% of its adult population by summer, European Commission President Ursula von der Leyen tweeted on May 9.